Production of Jurassic World: Hawaii

 Filming lasted four weeks on the Hawaiian island of Oʻahu.
 An elephant paddock at the Honolulu Zoo was used to portray Jurassic World's petting zoo.
 Howard's son portrayed one of the children seen in the zoo.
 Filming in Hawaii was limited to three hours on some days because of torrential rain.
 The 40 feet-high Indominus paddock and the Gyrosphere departure platform were built at Oʻahu's Kualoa Ranch; both sets were left standing after production to become tourist attractions.

-A Triumph Scrambler was used as Owen's motorcycle.
-Three of the motorcycles were made for the film production.
 Owen's motorcycle sequence with the raptors was filmed along a dirt road at Kualoa Ranch; computer-generated jungle foliage was added during post-production.
-Pratt crashed his motorcycle during filming, resulting in minor injuries.
-A scene involving a mountainside helipad was also shot at Kualoa Ranch, as was a scene set outside Owen's camper trailer.
+A Triumph Scrambler was used as Owen's motorcycle, and three were made for the film production.
+Pratt crashed while filming the sequence, resulting in minor injuries.
+Other scenes shot at Kualoa Ranch included a mountainside helipad and the exterior of Owen's camper trailer.

-At the end of April 2014, interior scenes were filmed at the Hawaii Convention Center.
+At the end of April 2014, interior footage was filmed at the Hawaii Convention Center, used as the park's hotel lobby.
 The film's ending, in which park guests are evacuated to an airplane hangar set up as a shelter, was filmed at the Pacific Aviation Museum Pearl Harbor on Ford Island.
-A Honolulu ferry, the Navatek I, was used to portray a Jurassic World ferry for theme park guests.
+A Honolulu ferry, the Navatek I, was used to portray a Jurassic World ferry for park guests.
 Filming moved to Kauaʻi on May 15, and concluded there on June 6.
 The Hawaii shoot lasted a total of 33 days.